denten-books/plain-text/main.md

 (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
-In other words, whatever initial configuration the physical mechanism is in, its next state is defined by the its initial physical configuration *and* the scanned symbol.
+In other words, whatever initial configuration the physical mechanism was in, its next state would be defined by its initial physical configuration *plus* the scanned symbol.
 The material and the symbolic fuse into one.
 Software is also hardware.
 This transition of symbols into machine configuration states effectively defines modern programming.
-A universal machine, unlike other, definite, single-purpose and limited-state mechanisms (like a clock for example), contains the ability to take on differing internal symbolic configurations.
+A universal machine, unlike other, definitive, single-purpose, and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale, and, Turing thought that with time it would be able to imitate a human as well.

 This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to